Ren-B-7/mini-loc/README.md

 `mini-loc` is an ultra-fast, minimal tool designed to index codebases.
 It is built for raw performance in C, making it an ideal choice for quickly scanning large project directories to count lines of code, comments, and blank lines.

+It is single threaded.
+Since spawning more threads will likely explode the time with more memory overhead and time needed to rejoin threads.

 ## Performance

 Built with speed in mind, `mini-loc` handles massive codebases in sub-second times.